2022 NCAA Division I women's soccer season

-The 2022 NCAA Division I women's soccer season is the 41st season of NCAA championship women's college soccer.
+The 2022 NCAA Division I women's soccer season was the 41st season of NCAA championship women's college soccer.

-The season began on August 18, 2022, and will conclude in November.
-It will culminate with the 2022 NCAA Division I women's soccer tournament, with the College Cup being held at WakeMed Soccer Park in Cary, North Carolina.
+The season began on August 18, 2022, and concluded on November 6, 2022.
+It culminated with the 2022 NCAA Division I women's soccer tournament, with the College Cup being held at WakeMed Soccer Park in Cary, North Carolina.

-Florida State are the defending NCAA Champions.
+Florida State were the defending NCAA Champions.

 Changes from 2021

 Rule changes

 In April 2022, during a meeting among the NCAA Playing Rules Oversight Panel (PROP), several major rule changes were enacted.
 This included overtime, expansion of video assistant referee (VAR), and the appeals process of a suspension.

 Specifically overtime was abolished during the regular season.
 Matches that ended in a draw during a conference or national tournament match would involve two, ten minute periods, without a golden goal.
 A playoff game tied after two overtime periods would still move to a penalty kick shoot-out with the winner determined by the teams alternating kicks from the penalty mark.
 Additionally PROP approved VAR to be used for fouls that occurred outside of the penalty area, as well as allowing a 48-hour period to appeal a red card decision.